abarne/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach doesn't actually return anything, where as .map does return an array

 2. What is the difference between a function and a method?

+    methods have a "receiver" while function do not.
+Ex:  objectOne.methodOne()  objectOne is the reciever and methodOne is the method. a function inside of a function is a method of that function.

 3. What is closure?

+    A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    1. if using the 'new' keyword, 'this' inside the function is a brand new object.
+    2. if apply, call, or bind, are used, 'this' is the object that is passes as the argument.
+    3. if dot notation is used to invoke the function, 'this' is the object left of the dot.
+    4. if a function is invoked as a free function (none of the above conditions) 'this' is the global object.
+        ex: function fn1(){
+            console.log(this); //'this' is the global object
+        }

 5. Why do we need super() in an extended class?

+    to inherit the properties and methods of the parent class.

 ## Project Set up